madanyc/workfront-learn.en/help/enhanced-analytics/17-taking-action-by-making-updates.md

 ---
 title: Take action by making updates
 description: In this video, you will learn how to make updates from within the Tasks in flight chart in [!DNL Adobe Workfront].
 activity: use
 doc-type: feature video
 team: Technical Marketing
 kt: 8736
+exl-id: f574a537-b635-4b17-a067-3c168eea850a
 ---
 # Take action by making updates